-I Think the Concept of a recalled mayor immediately winning election to the same seat was awfully interesting, and Alexander’s tag about it pretty thought-provoking.
+I Think the Concept of a recalled mayor immediately winning election to the same seat he had just lost was awfully interesting, and Alexander’s tag about it pretty thought-provoking.
 He decided to expound on it a bit.
 But first, let’s start with the story, from True’s 17 March 2019 issue:

 After I finish writing the stories (and editing the contributions) each Sunday evening, I send them to a group of volunteer editors so they can check them that evening, or Monday morning (well before the newsletter comes out).
 They catch a lot of the typos, poor construction, and other goobers.
 (They only read the stories, not the Comments section or Honorary Unsubscribe, since there isn’t time to send that text to them before publication.)

 True contributor Mike Straw, who as you might remember is a fairly recently retired career U.S. Air Force officer, had more to say about one of the stories he wrote this week.
 We’ll start first with the story, from the 7 August 2016 issue:

 I don’t very often have guest posts on my blog, but this short essay from an old friend is worth the space here, and the small amount of your time it will take to read it.

 OK, my old buddy Paul hasn’t gone anywhere, but I’ve talked about him before on this blog, and it’s time I talked about him again.
 He’s the type of friend that if I make a quick phone call to him (as I did today, to catch up), we end up gabbing for over an hour.
 Sometimes three.

 Very often readers ask me for advice about starting an online business — when I started in 1994, there wasn’t anyone to ask, and I’ve learned a lot in the nearly 15 years since.
 Obviously one can learn some things by watching what I do, but there are others who are in the business of teaching such things, and that’s faster (and more generic).